UK sanctions regime

 SRA letter to unregulated firms on financial sanctions

-The Solicitors Regulation Authority (SRA) has written to 1,000 firms not regulated by the Money Laundering Regulations 2017 (MLRs) about compliance with the UK’s financial sanctions regime.
+The Solicitors Regulation Authority (SRA) wrote to 1,000 firms not regulated by the Money Laundering Regulations 2017 (MLRs) about compliance with the UK’s financial sanctions regime.

 Amy Bell, chair of our Money Laundering Task Force, sets out how we're supporting firms on financial sanctions.